 You’ll be less productive:

-Every minute you spend complaining is a minute you’re not getting stuff done.
+Every minute you spend complaining about work, you’re not getting stuff done.
 “Complaining at work starts a downward spiral that ultimately undermines your value delivery, which is your most important work goal.
 Complaining takes up time and brainpower you should be using to deliver value to the business,” says Dawn Roberts, founder of the Houston-based business efficiency consultancy, Dawn Roberts Consulting.
 “If left unchecked, this complaining nature becomes habitual, exponentially reducing your time devoted to delivery.
 Soon, you are seen as a problem by colleagues and by superiors,” Roberts adds.

 Before complaining to a coworker, Nancy Halpern, founder of the New York-based executive coaching firm, KNH Associates, recommends completing this exercise.
 (And no, it doesn’t involve a punching bag.)
 First, write down all of your grievances then pick the five that bother you the most and put them in sequential order.
 Once you have your top two priorities, list two or three things you could do to improve the situation.
 “If you can start thinking like an active problem solver you’ll feel more in control and a lot more optimistic about changing the situation,” she says.